 The remaining ingredients in the Adult Chunk Dry Food Formula consist primarily of nutrient supplements and flavorings.
 It is always better to see natural sources for key nutrients in a quality dog food recipe, but it is good that this formula contains several chelated minerals.
 Chelated minerals have been chemically bound to protein molecules which makes them easier for your dog’s body to digest and absorb.
 This recipe does not contain probiotics, an ingredient which is usually included in quality pet food products.
 It is also worth noting that this recipe contains 535 calories per cup – that is extremely high for a dry kibble.
 This could be related to the 15% fat content but it is more likely due to the use of ground yellow corn – this ingredient is high in calories but low in nutrients.

 Overall, this Adult Chunk Dry Food Formula has a guaranteed analysis as follows:

 - Calorie Content – 535 kcal/cup

-All things considered, Pro Pac appears to be an average quality brand at best.
+All things considered, they appear to be an average quality brand at best.
 Although the brand markets itself as a “super premium pet food” it is important to note that claims like this are not closely regulated by the FDA.
-If you take a look at the ingredients list for several of Pro Pac’s products, you will find a mixture of quality proteins like chicken meal and healthy fats like chicken fat.
+If you take a look at the ingredients list for several of their products, you will find a mixture of quality proteins like chicken meal and healthy fats like chicken fat.
 You will also find, however, an assortment of low-quality ingredients and non-nutritive fillers like ground yellow corn, dried beet pulp, and yeast culture.
-It is also worth noting that the Pro Pac website doesn’t provide specifics about where their ingredients come from or how their products are manufactured – they just make general claims about safety and quality.
+It is also worth noting that their website doesn’t provide specifics about where their ingredients come from or how their products are manufactured – they just make general claims about safety and quality.
 Overall, Pro Pac seems to be a mid-quality brand – you could certainly do better for your dog, but you could also do worse.